 The question then becomes “What is the plasticity index of my soil?
 Rather than go into another 1,000 words explaining the process of how plasticity index is calculated, I’ll give you links to find out what it is based on tests that have already been performed through University of California Davis and the United States Department of Agriculture.

 Using the chart below (specific to Apple Valley, CA) you can find the listed plasticity index of your specific location.

 You can find your soil area’s number by locating it on this map (preview below): https://casoilresource.lawr.ucdavis.edu/gmap/ or the less user friendly version at https://websoilsurvey.sc.egov.usda.gov/App/WebSoilSurvey.aspx.
 Take that number and compare it to the list above.
 You can also learn more about your area’s general soil properties through this map: https://casoilresource.lawr.ucdavis.edu/soil-properties/

 Of the area of interest (AOI) below (limited by acreage, otherwise I would’ve done the whole high desert) only 2.1% of the area had a plasticity index over 10.
 This means that it is unlikely that you will experience damage from swelling and shrinking of the soil.
 If you find you have a number not on the list or need help applying this information you can send an email to [email protected] for help.

-Roots often get a bad rap for doing things that destroy, when it is merely being opportunistic when given the opportunity.
-This incorrect information shouldn’t be something that keeps us from planting trees to beautify and shade our environment. .
+Roots often get a bad rap for doing things that destroy, when it is merely being opportunistic when given the chance.
+This incorrect information shouldn’t be something that keeps us from planting trees to beautify and shade our environment.